Jet-setter Mickelson flies high at Merion

 Long-hitting Americans Bubba Watson and Dustin Johnson, and English world number five Justin Rose, were among a group of 10 players knotted on 71.

-Late starter Woods, seeking his first major title in five years, faced a short par putt on the 11th green before marking his ball after officials blew the horn to halt play for the day.
+Late starter Tiger Woods, seeking his first major title in five years, was at one over after four holes when play was suspended for a second time, officials blowing the horn at 6.11 p.m. due to the threat of lightning.

-Woods had recorded two birdies, including a 50-footer at the sixth, but he also threw in four bogeys to leave himself with work to do when the first round resumes at 7:15 a.m. on Friday.

-“I’ve got a lot of holes to play tomorrow, and hopefully I can play a little better than I did today,” said Woods, who is hunting his 15th major title.
+This followed an earlier suspension of just over three-and-a-half hours, forcing the opening round to spill over into Friday.

 When play eventually resumed, however, Poulter immediately fell back with a bogey at the par-four 14th, where his drive ended up in heavy, wet rough and he ended his round with a 71.

-The 42-year-old rolled in a breaking 25-foot birdie putt at the par-four first, then did well to save par at the fifth where his tee shot nearly ended up in a stream.
+The 42-year-old rolled in a curling 25-foot birdie putt at the par-four first, then did well to save par at the fifth where his tee shot nearly ended up in a stream.

-He knocked in a short birdie putt at the seventh before moving one stroke clear by sinking a 30-footer at the par-three ninth.
+He knocked in a short birdie putt at the seventh before claiming the outright lead by sinking a 30-footer at the par-three ninth.

+”I hit five-iron to the middle and it was uphill left-to-right,’ Mickelson said of his long-range birdie putt.
+“The odds aren’t good, but it rolled in and felt great.”

 Mickelson was fulsome in his praise of Merion’s East Course, which is staging its first U.S. Open in 32 years after long being regarded as too short to host a major.